Storms sweep across the South, killing 6 and injuring dozens

 Heavy rains and storms raked Mississippi into the night Saturday as the storms moved east.

-A 95-year-old man died after a tree crashed onto his trailer in northeastern Mississippi, Monroe County Road Manager Sonny Clay said at a news conference, adding that a tornado had struck.
+Roy Ratliff, 95, died after a tree crashed onto his trailer in northeastern Mississippi, Monroe County Road Manager Sonny Clay said at a news conference, adding that a tornado had struck.
 Nineteen residents were taken to hospitals, including two in critical condition.
 A tornado was reported in the area 140 miles (225 kilometers) southeast of Memphis, Tennessee, at the time.

+In Hamilton, Mississippi, 72-year-old Robert Scott said he had been sleeping in his recliner late Saturday when he was awakened and found himself in his yard after a tornado ripped most of his home off its foundation.

+His 71-year-old wife, Linda, was in a different part of the house and also survived, he said.
+They found each other while crawling through the remnants of the house they have lived in since 1972.

+"We're living, and God has blessed us," Scott, a retired manager for a grocery store meat department, said Sunday as neighbors helped him salvage his belongings.

 National Weather Service meteorologist John Moore said a possible twister touched down in the Vicksburg, Mississippi, area.
-No injuries were reported there, but officials said several businesses and vehicles were damaged.
+No injuries were reported, but officials said several businesses and vehicles were damaged.

-The storm damaged a roof of a hotel in New Albany, Mississippi, and Mississippi State University's 21,000 students huddled in basements and hallways as a tornado came near the school's campus in Starkville.
+The storm damaged a roof of a hotel in New Albany, Mississippi, and Mississippi State University's 21,000 students huddled in basements and hallways as a tornado came near the campus in Starkville.

 University spokesman Sid Salter said some debris, possibly carried by the tornado, was found on campus, but no injuries were reported and no buildings were damaged.
 Trees were toppled and minor damage was reported in residential areas east of the campus.